devpat0304/Library-Management-System/README.md

   - `Due_Date`: Expected return date.
   - `Returned_Date`: Actual return date (if applicable).
 - **Primary Key**: Composite → (`Book_ID`, `Branch_ID`, `Card_No`)

+  ---

+  # 📁 Project File Descriptions – Library Management System

+This section provides a structured overview of all major files used in the **Library Management System** project.
+The files are grouped by folder for clarity and each entry includes a short description of its role in the system.

+---

+## 📦 Folder: `Reports/`

+### `Phase1_Report.pdf`
+Describes the **conceptual and ER modeling** of the database, including an Entity-Relationship Diagram and schema justification.
+This sets the foundation for the database structure.

+### `Phase2_Report.pdf`
+Covers the **implementation phase**, including SQL `CREATE TABLE` statements, data population strategies, and initial schema testing.

+### `Phase3_Report.pdf`
+Focuses on **application integration** and the **Python GUI**, along with SQL query implementation and testing procedures.

+---

+## 🧮 File: `Library_Database_SchemaData.sql`
+This SQL script includes the schema used to create the **entire database**, including table creation, primary/foreign keys, and constraints.
+This is the foundation for the database layer.

+---

+## 🖼️ File: `Library_Management_GUI.py`
+A **Tkinter-based Python GUI** application that interacts with the library database.
+Allows users to:
+- View available books
+- Loan or return books
+- Search for borrowers
+- Execute pre-defined queries

+---

+## 📂 Folder: `Dataset_Spreadsheets/`

+These CSV files represent the **initial data** loaded into the system.
+Each file corresponds to a relational table in the library database:

+### `Books_Table.csv`
+Contains ISBN, book title, and publisher name.

+### `Book_Authors_Table.csv`
+Maps books to their authors.
+Supports **many-to-many** relationships between books and authors.

+### `Library_Branches_Table.csv`
+Defines library branches, including address and name.
+Each branch hosts book copies.

+### `Book_Copies_Table.csv`
+Links books to branches and tracks how many copies are available at each.

+### `Borrowers_Table.csv`
+Stores borrower records, including names, addresses, and unique card numbers.

+### `Book_Loans_Table.csv`
+Tracks which borrower checked out which book and when.
+Also used for overdue and return date checks.

+---

+Each of these files contributes to either **data definition**, **data population**, or **application interaction**, forming a complete relational system for managing a library’s operations.